University of Lethbridge Research Fund (ULRF)

 - No more than 10% of the budget may be directed to dissemination of research results, including conference attendance.
 Use of ULRF awards for conference costs will be restricted to expenses that are not eligible under the University of Lethbridge Travel Fund (e.g. costs associated with publication or poster production for presentations).

 Conditions of the Award:

-- Use of Funds: Expenditures may be made only for those cost elements identified in the application or as limited in the Request for New Fund form.
-Special conditions may include human subject research or animal welfare approval, expenditure limitations, etc. Minor transfers of funds from one budget category to another may be permitted.
+- Use of Funds: Expenditures may be made only for those cost elements identified in the application or as limited in the Request for New Fund Form.
+Special conditions may include human participant research or animal welfare approval, expenditure limitations, etc. Minor transfers of funds from one budget category to another are permitted.
 Expenditures included in the application budget may be eligible if incurred between the application deadline and the Notice of Decision of the ULRF Competition if prior approval is granted by ORIS.
-Major transfers or the use of funds for a previously unspecified expense or a new budget item requires prior approval by ORIS.
+Major transfers or the use of funds for a previously unspecified expense or a new budget item requires approval by ORIS.

-- Term: The term of an award is eighteen months or less, in accordance with the applicant's request.
+- Term: The term of an award is twenty-four (24) months or less, in accordance with the applicant's request.
 Requests for extensions should be submitted to ORIS thirty (30) days prior to the end date.
-The total term, including any extension, may not normally exceed twenty-four months.

 - Reports: A final report on the work funded by the ULRF must be submitted within six months of the termination date.
 Subsequent applications can be considered only after receipt of satisfactory final reports and/or progress reports for previous or existing grants.

 - Equipment & Library Acquisitions: Equipment or library materials acquired with grant funds remain as property of the UofL in accordance with university policy.